Fire Science Live-In Program

 As a reminder, the Fire Department is a combination department providing daytime coverage Monday through Friday from 7 am to 5 pm.
 Someone is not always in the station, especially at night or on the weekends.

 Holden Fire/Rescue is a combination department that serves 32 square miles and its 3,000 residents.
 The Town of Holden sits just to the East of the cities of Bangor and Brewer.

 The Fire/Rescue department is made up of three full-time firefighters with around 15-20 call firefighters available.
-The department first responds to all medical-related emergencies in town and assist with transport from our out of town ambulance service.
-Our firefighters are trained to respond to all fire-related emergencies, tech rescue and hazmat calls.
+The department first responds to all medical-related emergencies in town and assists with transport from our out-of-town ambulance service.
+Our firefighters are trained to respond to all fire-related emergencies, tech rescue, and hazmat calls.
 Our major hazard is our very busy stretch of roadway, Route 1A.
 Holden has only five miles of this busy road that cuts the town almost equally in half.
 During a typical summer day, the Town of Holden will see close to 40,000 cars a day travel through.